 Pennsylvania Virtual Charter School recognizes that good attendance is essential if students are to achieve and reach their potential.
 In order for a student’s legal attendance to be counted, he/she MUST log into Blackboard (pavcs.blackboard.com) each day that school is in session.
 If you skip logging into Blackboard, it is the equivalent of skipping or arriving late to homeroom at a brick and mortar school (B&M) and not checking in with the office before heading off to class.
 If you miss these important steps in a B&M, you are marked absent for the day, and it is the same here at PA Virtual.
+In addition, Students are expected to attend all assigned synchronous classes scheduled each school day as listed on their schedule.
 It is the responsibility of the parents at PA Virtual to provide an excuse when their child is absent from school.
 If a student is absent without an excuse, the student could be considered truant.
 PA Virtual is required to report instances of truancy to the student’s school district of residence.

 Section 13-1301 of the Public School Code establishes the right for students in Pennsylvania to attend school.
 Students between the ages of 6 and 21 years who are residents of any school district and are of “school age” are entitled to a public education.
 Furthermore, “compulsory school age” is defined in Section 13-1326 of the Public School Code as “…the period of a child’s life from the time the child’s parents elect to have the child enter school, which shall not be later than the age of eight (8) years, until the age of seventeen (17) years or graduation from an accredited high school”.